c1728p9/board-recovery-instructions/win10-interface-update.md

 ![](images/stop.png "Storage Service settings with the Stop button highlighted.")

 ### Step 2: Update debug interface application
 While holding the board's reset button, connect it to your computer via the board's OpenSDA UDB port.
-A device will mount with either the name _BOOTLOADER_, _MAINTENANCE_, or something similar.
-Open up this device's directory, and then drag and drop the [latest DAPLink debug application](Download link for file).
+A device will mount with the name _BOOTLOADER_, _MAINTENANCE_, or something similar, depending the board you are updating.
+Open up this device's directory, and then drag and drop the latest [DAPLink debug application](TODO: add download link for file).
 The board will begin the updating process.

 ### Step 3: Verify
 Allow the update a few seconds to complete, and then unplug and replug the board into your computer normally (without holding down the reset button).
 The device mounts normally, and the update is complete.